 - enhancing cooperation to share information, expertise and lessons learned on developing and implementing carbon pricing in various jurisdictions.

-During the One Planet Summit in December 2017, twelve governments and regions from the American continent collectively committed to developing carbon markets in the Americas.
+During the One Planet Summit in December 2017, twelve governments and regions from the American continent collectively committed to developing carbon markets in the Americas (their Paris Declaration www.gob.mx).

-Since then, 3 countries, namely Argentina, Chile and Colombia, have implemented carbon pricing and Canada and Mexico are currently designing carbon markets.
+Since then, 3 countries, namely Argentina, Chile and Colombia, have implemented carbon pricing and Canada and Mexico are currently implementing carbon markets.
+Quebec and Chile, co-chairs of th CPA platform, invited governments across the Americas to endorse the Glasgow Declaration on Carbon Pricing in the Americas.

-The CPLC is guided by a panel of Heads of State and Government, a High-Level Assembly co-chaired by a Minister and a CEO, a Steering Committee and 3 regional Working Groups (Africa, Asia and Latin America), and 4 sector-focused Task Teams, focusing on the maritime sector, the banking sector, the value chains and higher education).
+The CPLC is governed by the High-Level Assembly co-chaired by a Minister and a CEO (currently Juan Carlos Jobet, Minister of Energy, Minister of Mining, Chile and Rt Hon Lord Barker of Battle PC, Executive Chairman of the En+ Group board) and a 23-member Advisory Group, composed of government, business, and strategic partners. and 3 regional Working Groups (Africa, Asia and Americas), and 4 sector-focused Task Teams, focusing on the maritime sector, the banking sector, the value chains and higher education).
+In November 2020, the CPLC launched a Task Force on Net Zero Goals and Carbon Pricing to contribute to a deeper, common understanding of what net-zero means and how it can be achieved.
 A high-level annual meeting with all CPLC partners takes place during the WB/IMF Spring Meetings.

 The CPLC publishes thematic reports as well as an annual report entitled the Carbon Pricing Leadership Report.